Last Updated on October 5, 2022 by DMEditor

 Answer: With either Similarweb or Comscore, you can directly talk with the team to plan and quote the support you’ll need.

 With Comscore, you can contact the team via their inquiry form or call directly.
 In addition, you can find phone numbers for their different headquarters worldwide on their website.
-There’s also a blog and a range of insights they’ve published that might be useful to your industry.
+There’s also a blog and a range of insights they’ve published that might be useful to your industry as it relates to digital market share.

 However, self-help knowledge documentation is only available to existing users.
 You can only access account-related FAQs on their website.